Third-Party Risk Monitoring Explained

 Trying to manage vendor data security, information security, and broader third-party risk can be a hefty task.
 Implementing an effective third-party monitoring (TPM) program significantly reduces risk while enabling you to manage vendors with confidence.

-Monitoring third parties continues to grow in importance in 2023.
+Monitoring third parties continues to grow in importance.
 Threat actors have begun heavily targeting organizations in the cyber supply chain as they seek to compromise both upstream and downstream companies.
 At the same time, geopolitical risks, ESG risks and compliance requirements continue to mount.

 A continuous third-party monitoring solution should be included in every third-party risk management program to ensure real-time risk analysis and reaction.
 A comprehensive third-party monitoring program can help you mitigate the impact of vendor data breaches, supply chain disruptions, and negative press on your organization.
 In this article, we provide an overview of third-party risk monitoring methodology and key terms.
 We also discuss the many benefits of implementing an effective program.